section-engineering-education/engineering-education/API.md

 **Customer (User) -> Waiter (API) -> Kitchen (Webserver)

-You, the customer, are sitting at the table witha menu of choice to order from, and the kitchen is the provider who will fulfill your order.
+You, the customer, are sitting at the table with a menu of choice to order from, and the kitchen is the provider who will fulfill your order.
 You need someone who takes your order to the kitchen and then to deliver your food back to your table.
 That's where the waiter as in the API comes in the picture.
+The waiter being an API takes your order to the kitchen, telling them what do you want, and then delivers your request back to you.

 ## Types of API